TarinPairor/antbib-frontend/README.md

    - As a user I can view a large dashboard with a categorized list of tasks and meetings.
    - Tasks are tagged with statuses and display upcoming deadlines.
 3. **Notifications**:
-   - I can receive notifications for new assignments and updates (Not yet).
+   - I can receive notifications for new assignments and updates.
    - I can rack overdue or upcoming tasks using badges and reminders.
 4. **Calendar View**:
    - I can visualize tasks in a calendar format and filter tasks by spaces or assignees.